Please register or login to continue

 186. The cosmic order does not discard what has passed; it integrates, elevates, and reuses every fragment for new emanations.

-189. To die is not to disappear, but to be reimagined—recast into the eternal dance, no longer a single note, but part of the whole song.
+189. To die is not to disappear, but to be reimagined—recast into the eternal motion, no longer a single fragment, but part of the whole.

 191. In its departure, the soul does not beckon us to follow, but to reflect—to see our own lives as part of a greater coherence.